Isotypical components of the homology of ICIS and images of deformations of map germs: Multiple point spaces and strongly contractible germs

 Furthermore, one of the equations of $D^3(f)$ is

 Hence, $D^3(f)=\varnothing$ and $D^2(f)$ is smooth, so $f$ is stable by Marar-Mond criterion \cref{thm: Marar-Mond crit}. \end{example}

-This example shows that \cref{prop:disg?} is not sharp.
-Furthermore, it shows that the same ideas of \cref{ex:disgusting} do not work for any pair of dimensions, even when $d_\kappa-\kappa+1\geq0$.
-Another wrong idea would be considering a strongly contractible germ and take a trivial unfolding expecting that it is going to be strongly contractible as well.
-For example, taking $f:(\CC^5,0)\to(\CC^8,0)$ from \cref{ex:disgusting}, its trivial unfolding with one parameter $F:(\CC^{5+1},0)\to(\CC^{8+1},0)$, i.e.,
+This example shows that the same ideas of \cref{ex:disgusting} do not work for any pair of dimensions.
+Another wrong idea would be considering a strongly contractible germ and taking an unfolding, expecting that it is going to be strongly contractible as well.
+For example, taking $f:(\CC^5,0)\to(\CC^8,0)$ from \cref{ex:disgusting}, every unfolding with one parameter, $F:(\CC^{5+1},0)\to(\CC^{8+1},0)$, is not strongly contractible because $D^2(F)$ keeps being smooth but $D^3(F)$ is always a singular \textsc{icis} of dimension $d_3(F)=0$.